-Paternity leave in the Netherlands: five weeks at 70 percent pay
+Paternity leave in the Netherlands: five weeks at 70% pay

 New amount of paternity leave in the Netherlands still not in line with recommendations from SER

 When the change was announced last year, Minister Koolmees emphasised the importance of this time for the new family.
-“When you have a child, everything changes from one day to the next, you are immediately in the rush hour of life, and then of course it is good to have extra time with each other to be able to getting used to life with a baby, which creates a better start for mother, partner and child.
-The tasks in and around the house and the work are thus distributed better and fairer from the outset, and later on the fruits are reaped.”
+“When you have a child, everything changes from one day to the next, you are immediately in the rush hour of life, and then, of course, it is good to have extra time with each other to be able to get used to life with a baby, which creates a better start for mother, partner and child.
+The tasks in and around the house and the work are thus distributed better and fairer from the outset, and later on, the fruits are reaped.”

 Despite Koolmees’s apparent understanding of the idea that fathers are parents too, the new allowance of paternity leave was far less than recommended by either common sense or the Social Economic Council (SER).